weheartit/impermium/README.md

 ### Responses ###

-Any method call receiving a successful response from impermium API will return a Hash like structure containing the body of the response, typically including `response_id`, `timestamp` and posibly `spam_classifier` and any other additional classifiers.
+Any method call receiving a successful response from impermium API will return a Hash-like structure containing the body of the response, typically including `response_id`, `timestamp` and possibly `spam_classifier` and any other additional classifiers.

 Any 4XX response will raise an Impermium Exception with the body of the response in the error message.